unifyai/orchestra/docs/concepts/providers.rst

 What is a Provider?
 -------------------

-Think of a provider as a end-to-end deployment stack.
+You can think of a provider as a end-to-end deployment stack.
 Each provider comes with its unique set of features, performance capabilities, pricing, and so on.
 The Model Hub exposes an HTTP endpoint for every individual providers, allowing you to query the one that best fits your requirements while using a consistent request format and the same `API key <https://unify.ai/docs/modelhub/home/getting_access.html>`_.